Gajol/Content/Fitness/SkiTechnique.md

   2. the skiers body extends to a taller position as the ski glides, then
   3. the poling starts as the [pole transition from the glide to the leg push](https://youtu.be/QEJnPtrtri4?t=328)
 - mistake: beginners commonly overuse two-skate or homemade-offset on terrain where they could be using one-skate (but they feel like they are skiing to fast to pole with every leg push)
-  - problem has to do with their balnace and how their balance.
+  - problem has to do with their balance and how their balance.
 Beginners [sway-body](https://youtu.be/QEJnPtrtri4?t=362).
 They are falling off the supporting ski before they have a chance to get the poles back to the front-position (feel rushed).

   Concentrate on the [symmetrical technique when learning](https://youtu.be/QEJnPtrtri4?t=390).
 Start with diagonal before offset.
 Start with:
   - Diagonal